Security-Onion-Solutions/securityonion-docs/oidc.rst

 Initial Login
 -------------

 Upon the first login via OIDC the user will likely be returned back to the login screen.
-However, clicking on the "Continue with <SSO>" the second time will take the newly linked user to the SOC interface.
+However, clicking on the *Continue with <SSO>* the second time will take the newly linked user to the SOC interface.
 This additional login click is only required once.

 Roles
 -----